 For the week ending June 2nd 2013, we have a couple of new games, a couple of web browsers, an alarm clock app, an automation app and more.
 The apps are not in any particular order as such.

-Telly has been around for a while on the Play store, but the developer has now updated the app after making it optimized for Android tablets has well.
-It’s a social discovery platform that brings together content from across the Web, Telly’s own library and other third-party sites such as ESPN and YouTube.
+Telly has been around for a while on the Play store, but the developer has now updated the app after making it optimized for Android tablets as well.
+It’s a social discovery platform that brings together content from across the Web, Telly’s own library, and other third-party sites such as ESPN and YouTube.
 Check out the video below to know what it offers.

 The popular Android launcher app, Go Launcher has just launched a new mobile browsing app for Android.
-Next Browser promises smooth and fast web surfing and comes with nice features like with tabbed browsing, lots of browser extensions and the ability to sync bookmarks across devices.
+Next Browser promises smooth and fast web surfing and comes with nice features like tabbed browsing, lots of browser extensions, and the ability to sync bookmarks across devices.

 If you are a Google Apps user, this would sound music to your ears.
 After a long wait, Google has finally released an Android app for administrators of Google Apps.
 It is designed to make it easy for administrators to use their Android phone or tablet to accomplish the most common tasks while on the go.
 These can include quickly adding or suspending users, resetting passwords, managing group memberships, viewing domain setting changes, and directly calling or emailing specific users.

 If you are a regular to our blog, you’d surely know how much we love alarm clock apps.
-Well, here is one more which paints us impressive.
-Warmly wakes you up with gradually mounting sounds that not only aren’t alien and frightening, but are actually comforting and familiar.
-At $1.99, it’s not cheap, but has looks and features to warrant the price.
+Well, here is one more which paints us as impressive.
+Warmly wakes you up with gradually mounting sounds that not only aren’t alien and frightening but are actually comforting and familiar.
+At $1.99, it’s not cheap, but it has looks and features to warrant the price.